monero-project/monero-site/README.md

 Navigate to the `_data/lang` folder and copy the `en` folder.
 Paste it into the same folder and the copy renamed to the two letter language code of the language you will be translated to.
 **The 'en' folder itself should still be there.
 It should not be renamed.
 There should be a new folder in addition to the ones that were already there.**

 Translate the content of the files.
-Do not touch anything labeled `url`, and in the roadmap.yml ONLY translate the `name:` content.
+Do not touch anything labeled `url`.

 ### 3. \_i18n folder
 Navigate to the \_i18n folder and duplicate the en.yml file.
 Rename the duplicate to the two letter language code of your language with a `.yml`.
 Now duplicate the `en` folder and rename it with the correct language code.